Swiss Economy Stagnates In Q2

-BRUSSELS (dpa-AFX) - The Swiss economy remained stagnant in the second quarter after rebounding in the previous quarter as the rise in private consumption was offset by a decline in investments, data from the State Secretariat for Economic Affairs, or SECO, reported on Monday.
+BRUSSELS (dpa-AFX) - The Swiss economic output was stable in the second quarter as the improvement in household consumption was offset by the fall in investment, official data showed on Monday.

-Gross domestic product stayed flat from the first quarter, when it expanded by 0.3 percent.
+Gross domestic product stayed flat from the first quarter, when the economy expanded by 0.3 percent, the State Secretariat for Economic Affairs, or SECO, said.
 Economists had expected a 0.1 percent rise for the June quarter.

-The industry saw a decline in value added, while the service sector again grew at an above-average rate, data said.
+The industry saw a decline in value added, while the service sector again grew at an above-average rate, data showed.
+The construction sector suffered a setback, hit by shrinking revenues in all segments.

-On the expenditure side, private consumption grew 0.4 percent compared to the prior quarter, and government consumption showed an increase of 0.1 percent.
+On the expenditure side, private consumption grew 0.4 percent compared to the prior quarter, driven by healthcare and food and accommodation services.
+Government consumption showed an increase of 0.1 percent.

 On the other hand, equipment and software investment dropped by 3.7 percent, and construction investment slid by 0.8 percent.